tl-its-umich-edu/placement-exams/README.md

 A volume containing versions of `.env` and `fixtures.json` should be mapped to a configuration directory, typically `config/secrets`.
 These details will be specified in a YAML configuration file defining the pod.

-In OpenShift, some application settings are controlled by specifying environment variables in the OpenShift pod configuration file.
+In OpenShift, some application settings are controlled by specifying environment variables in the pod configuration file.
 More details on these environment variables -- and whether they are optional or required -- are provided below.